About the course

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

-The school is where you will receive all or most academic supervision.
+You will receive all or most of your academic supervision in the School of Anthropology and Museum Ethnography.
 You will have a named supervisor, who will have overall responsibility for the direction of your work from inception to submission.

 Further information about funding opportunities for this course can be found on the school's website.